|

 Ms Eva Doukas

 Chemistry has always been a strong passion of mine.
 Everything both living and non-living can be explained by chemistry.
 I enjoy the logic behind how different molecules interact with each other, and linking this to the overall view of how many complex reactions work together to sustain life.
+I also find chemistry to require creative and abstract thinking, as you often need to visualise the molecules and the way in which they are reacting.
+As someone who has been closely affected by cancer, the medicinal side of chemistry is of great interest to me.

 Studying CHM3930 has greatly benefitted my knowledge of drugs and medications on a chemical level, and their interactions within the body.
 This is an area of research that I am considering of pursuing upon completion of my studies, particularly assisting with development of cancer treatments.
 CHM3930 has inspired this passion of mine, as it contextualises the topics that we study within the areas of medicine and disease, allowing me to appreciate the bigger picture of what chemistry can achieve.